qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/server.rst

 (WPS or custom services) and to perform direct manipulation of the output coming from core services (for example to add a watermark upon a WMS image).

-Note that returning ``False`` will prevent the next plugins to execute :meth:`onResponseComplete() <qgis.server.QgsServerFilter.onResponseComplete>` but, in any case, prevent response to be sent to the client.
+Note that returning :const:`False` will prevent the next plugins to execute :meth:`onResponseComplete() <qgis.server.QgsServerFilter.onResponseComplete>` but, in any case, prevent response to be sent to the client.

 Raising exceptions from a plugin